dpc10ster/RJafroc/README.md

 * Optimizing the reporting threshold of an AI algorithm - a common task faced by an algorithm designer.

 In addition to performing conventional ROC analysis (localization information is ignored), the software performs FROC analysis, where lesion localization information is used.
-,

 The radiological search model (RSM), described [here](https://dpc10ster.github.io/RJafrocFrocBook/) is implemented in `RJafroc`.
-A fitting function `RJafroc::FitRsmRoc` is implemented that estimates RSM parameters.
-These are related to search and classification performances.
-Search performance refers to finding lesions while simultaneously minimizing finding non-lesion locations.
-Classification performance measures the ability to distinguish between lesion and non-lesion locations.
-Knowing these separate performances allows principled optimization of reader or AI algorithm performance.
+A fitting function `RJafroc::FitRsmRoc` is implemented that estimates RSM parameters from ROC data These are related to search and classification performances: search performance refers to finding lesions while simultaneously minimizing finding non-lesion locations while classification performance measures ability to distinguish between lesion and non-lesion locations.
+Knowing the individual performances allows principled optimization of reader or AI algorithm performance.

 # Relation to Windows software
 * `RJafroc` extends [Windows `JAFROC` software](https://www.devchakraborty.com) (this URL is no longer valid).